The Transformation|Entangled Assembly

 prints workshop Labor Gender boundaries

-The Transformation is the projects work by Print & Carve Dept. Curator Gabriel Antonio, who research in history examines Taiwan’s Kaohsiung and the US-Mexico border’s export processing zones through a trans-Pacific lens.
+”The Transformation“ initiated my involvement in the Print & Carve Dept’s collaborative ’s collaborative project.
+Curator Gabriel Antonio, who research in history examines Taiwan’s Kaohsiung and the US-Mexico border’s export processing zones through a trans-Pacific lens.
 Both regions share histories of gender discrimination, economic dependency, and persistent pollution, inflicting ecological devastation upon border communities.
 The thesis examines the long-term history of the global factory’s rise, its political implications, and its role within the counter-revolutionary restructuring of capitalist production.

 The exhibition was restaged at Kaohsiung Labour Museum in 2025.
-During this iteration, members of the Print & Carve Dept. shared border experiences in exhibition talks.
+During this exhibition opening, members of the Print & Carve Dept. shared border experiences in exhibition talks.
 Collaborating with Kaohsiung’s migrant worker communities and local cultural researchers, they visited neighborhoods and venues frequented by immigrate worker in Kaohsiung, jointly creating woodcut works through collaborative workshops.

 This exhibition workshop collaborates with Southeast Asian cultural worker Wu Ting-kuan and the Stella Maris Kaohsiung, inviting migrant workers in Taiwan to participate.